 2. Stock Up on Veggies in the Canned Aisle, Save $13/month

 Pictured Recipe: Vegetable Weight-Loss Soup

 While craving watermelon every month out of the year befalls us all, you don't want to break the bank just because summer isn't a year-round season.
 When produce is out of season, it doesn’t taste as good and costs more.
 To save some serious money and still get your veggie fix, choose canned vegetables.
-Del Monte® Canned Green Beans alone are a quarter of the price of fresh green beans and a third of the price of frozen.
+Canned green beans alone are a quarter of the price of fresh green beans and a third of the price of frozen.
 Plus, they can hold up in your pantry for months so you always have a way to add veggies to dinner even if you're low on groceries.

 Related: The Top 5 Canned Veggies, Ranked

 3. Prep Your Meals Ahead of Time, Save $176/Month

 Delbridge stresses the importance of planning to ensure that a healthy diet is kept top of mind, even during the busiest of weeks.
 But lest you be tempted to give in to a fast-food run or grabbing takeout, mastering the art of meal prepping will save you from shelling out more cash than you originally intended.
 You can meal-prep an entire week of Mediterranean lunches for just $11, whereas buying lunch out would cost you about $11 each day.

 Related: Cheap, Healthy Lunches for Work